Want to go global with your business? Multi-currency billing is your ticket to international success. Here’s what you need to know:

 Double Up on Authentication: Make it tough for crooks.
 Mix passwords with fingerprints or one-time codes.

-Watch Transactions Like a Hawk: Use smart tech to spot weird patterns.
-Stripe, a big player in payments, pushes for real-time fraud detection.
+Watch Transactions Like a Hawk: Use smart tech to spot weird patterns and score them in real time.

 Check IDs: Know Your Customer (KYC) and Know Your Business (KYB) are key.
 They help weed out the fakes.